Sunday, July 31, 2011

 On the other hand, much of the time it’s actually been hotter up here in Possum Swamp than it’s been at the CAV.
 It has been a weird spring, muchachos.
 Hot, sure, but dry with a constant danger of fires.
 Now that summer has come in, we’re finally getting a little rain, which is good for the fire situation (Orange Beach, Alabama darned near burned up), but otherwise makes unbearable heat more unbearable as the mugginess quotient rises.

 We were ready for a break in the form of a 4th of July getaway, so, heat or no, we were determined to go.
 Keeping the Herschel Project on the strait and narrow was also a consideration.
-It was a pretty good winter/early spring with Unk finishing both the Herschel 400 and the Herschel II, but I still have nearly half the big list of almost two-thousand five-hundred objects, mostly galaxies, left to go, and I had been resting on my laurels.
+It was a pretty good winter/early spring with Unk finishing both the Herschel 400 and the Herschel II, but I still have nearly half the big list (I've begun calling it the "Big Enchilada") of almost two-thousand five-hundred objects, mostly galaxies, left to go, and I had been resting on my laurels.
 Which means Unk has been too lazy to tote a serious telescope out to the Possum Swamp Astronomical Society’s dark site in the buggy, muggy heat.

 As soon as we made up our minds to go southbound a few weeks back, I got on the Internet and made reservations at the good, old Chiefland Day’s Inn.
 Normally I would have waited a little longer and kept a weather eye on the extended forecasts before committing, but not this time.
 We’d decided we’d go rain or shine; if the H-Project couldn’t be pursued, we’d spend our time at Cedar Key.